zoushipeng/goahead/doc/paks/exp-reload/README.md

 Provides the 'reload' service.
 To use, add the 'reload' partial to your layout.
 This will generate a reload script in 'debug' mode.
+Ensure you include the reload partial before calling renderScripts().

     <@ partial('reload') @>